WVURAIL/gr-radio_astro/examples/transients/README.md

 # Transient simulation examples

 Research notebooks, simulation data, and bench references from Andrew Dyck's 2019 transient project.
-These belong with the reusable astronomy library, not the classroom applications.
+These belong to the radio research collection.
+Classroom applications are maintained separately.

 ## Notebooks